liferay/liferay-docs/discover/portal/articles/120-forms/01-forms/02-advanced-forms.markdown

 | (![Options](../../../images/icon-options.png)) button &rarr; *Settings*), you'll
 | see that the only storage option is JSON.
 Keep in mind that developers can
 | implement their own storage types if JSON is not desirable.
 If they do, the
 | option will appear here in Form Settings.
-See the tutorial on custom storage
-| types (not yet written) for more information.

-More features are being planned, so don't despair if you need a feature that's not yet present in the Forms application.

 ## The Lunar Resort Employment Application Form